sodalabsab/scalingcloud/lab1/Readme.md

 This command maps port 8080 on your host machine to port 80 in the container, where Nginx is listening and serving the content in the html directory.

+### Accessing the Application
+Open your browser and go to http://localhost:8080 to view the served static files.

 ### Push the application to dockerhub
 1. Login or sign up for a DockerHub account at dockerhub.com.
 2. Authenticate using the Docker CLI: